calebboyd/dark-slack/README.md

 Usage: dark-slack [theme=b] [options]

   Options:
-    --update    fetch the latest css from laCour/slack-night-mode
+    -i --install    Fetch and install the latest css from laCour/slack-night-mode
-                   NOTE: please be weary of installing remote CSS
+                      NOTE: please be weary of installing remote CSS --add-css       Append additional css from a local file to the patch

   Themes (alias   name):
     o    original